Integrity and

 If you follow

-distract and confuse you, until you find relief in calm and confidence in your
+confuse your thinking until you find relief in calm and confidence in your

 personal understanding.